How did you promote your art?

 It was actually painted in this horizontal orientation, but I flipped it around 9o degrees counter clockwise and loved the composition.
 I instantly saw a landscape and decided to add a palm tree that was left over from another project.

-This next piece was re-made from a large, over-sized (did I mention HUGE) blouse.
-I purchased it at a fiber sale put on by our guild.
-The fabric was gorgeous and it only cost $5.00, so of course I had to have it.
 The fabric is cut velvet with a black sheer background.
 It looks and feels wonderful.
 I've only used 1/3 of the HUGE blouse, so I have plenty left for another project.
 I'm thinking either a vest or a handbag.